 Each year at Fall Convocation, President Shepard presents the Diversity Achievement Award to recognize an individual (faculty, staff or student) or office whose distinguished efforts have enhanced diversity and multicultural understanding at Western.
-The deadline to nominate for the 2014 Diversity Achievement Award is Friday, May 9, 2014.
+The deadline to nominate for the 2014 Diversity Achievement Award was Wednesday, May 21, 2014.

 Nomination Criteria and Guidelines